jcd13d/airbnb_id_scraper/README.md

   * create configs based on some inputs (number nodes in job, how many prices at what time in future etc)
 * Pricing data frequency
+* NEED TO ADD MULTI CONFIG SUPPORT

+# Postprocess Notes
+## Occupancy
+* drop rows where change in occupancy
+* how to do this without having to check every row in the whole dataset?
+  * can only look at prev year if we are pulling a year fwd?

+# TODO 0406
+* dynamic date config occupancy - month we are in fwd
+* easy config number of days into future to pull for listings
+  * if it is multi config, need to fix loop in scraper.py
+* how many dates in future to pull, skip days? pull all for a sample?
+* figure out initial locations to pull/how many listings we should start with
+  * get script that will at some freq create configs based on index table
+* clean up logging in ID scraper
+* Get index scraper to final state
+* How to run EMR on a schedule?
+Probably lambda